ryandejaegher/hugo-starter/content/articles/how-to-make-wavy-transitions-squarespace-7.1.md

 ```

 ### Fix: Removing Blank Space At End of Page
 When you add the SVG wave to your site you may notice a blank space at the bottom of your site.
-Even though you can't see the wave, the SVG is still taking up height to fix this you'll need to add this to your custom CSS:
+Even though you can't see the wave, the SVG is still taking up height.
+To fix this you'll need to add this to your custom CSS:

 ```css
 .wave {